willvieira/ms_STM-managed/manuscript/manuscript.md

 Finally, as the chosen time scale (150 years) and management intensity may not be large enough to detect the response of forests to temperature increases and forest management, we ran the same configuration of simulations while increasing both the time scale and the management intensity.
 The running time of each simulation was increased to 250, 500 and 1000 years, and management intensity for all practices increased to 2, 5, 10 and 20%.
 We replicated the simulations 15 times, while varying the initial landscape for each simulation.
+Initial landscapes were randomly generated, with the prevalence of each cell determined by the MAT value across the gradient of the lattice grid.

 # Results